White House struggles to name a single senior African-American working there

 In an exclusive interview Sunday on "Meet The Press," Manigault Newman told NBC's Chuck Todd that one of the reasons she stayed at the White House for as long as she did was because she felt a responsibility to represent the African-American community.

-Sanders said Childs, who joined Trump’s presidential campaign in the final three months, has attended dozens of meetings at the White House and has spoken with three African-American leaders as part of his outreach portfolio: Hilary Shelton, director of the Washington bureau of the NAACP; Marc Muriel, president of the National Urban League; and Tommy Dortsch, who leads 100 Black Men of America, Inc.
+Sanders said Childs, who joined Trump’s presidential campaign in the final three months, has attended dozens of meetings with African-Americans, including Hilary Shelton, director of the Washington bureau of the NAACP; Marc Morial, president of the National Urban League; and Tommy Dortsch, who leads 100 Black Men of America, Inc.

 Shelton told NBC News that he met with Childs earlier in the summer to discuss his White House portfolio.

-Note: CORRECTION (Aug.
-13, 2018, 8 p.m.): An earlier version of this article misspelled the last name of the president of the National Urban League.
-He is Marc Morial, not Muriel.